James Brown: Personal life

 In 1962, Tammi Terrell joined the James Brown Revue.
 Brown became sexually involved with Terrell—even though she was only 17—in a relationship that continued until she escaped his physical abuse.
 Bobby Bennett, former member of the Famous Flames, told Rolling Stone about the abuse he witnessed: "He beat Tammi Terrell terrible", said Bennett.
 "She was bleeding, shedding blood."
 Terrell, who died in 1970, was Brown's girlfriend before she became famous as Marvin Gaye's singing partner in the mid-1960s.
 "Tammi left him because she didn't want her butt whipped", said Bennett, who also claimed he saw Brown kick one pregnant girlfriend down a flight of stairs.

 Marriages and children

 Brown was married three times.
 His first marriage was to Velma Warren in 1953.
 They had one son together.
 Over a decade later, the couple had separated.
 They divorced in 1969.
 They maintained a close friendship that lasted until Brown's death.
-After Brown's death, Warren contended that the couple had never legally divorced, but her claim was quickly disproven.
+After Brown's death, Warren contended that the couple had never legally divorced, but her claim was quickly disproved.

 Brown's second marriage was to Deidre "Deedee" Jenkins, on October 22, 1970.
 They had two daughters together.
 In 1974, they separated after what his daughter describes as years of domestic abuse.
 They divorced on January 10, 1981.

 His third marriage was to Adrienne Lois Rodriguez (March 9, 1950 – January 6, 1996) in 1984.
 It was a contentious marriage that made headlines due to domestic abuse complaints.
 Rodriguez filed for divorce in 1988.
 Rodriguez died in 1996.